 This offer to settle will almost never cover all of the medical expenses that you’ve accumulated already, and doesn’t account for any doctor’s bills that you may owe in the future.
 It also won’t cover lost wages or earning potential that you might have lost, as a result of the injuries that you sustained in the accident.
 While insurance companies will claim that it will be the best offer you’ll get, it doesn’t come close to compensating you for your injuries.

 The attorneys at Dreyer & Mazaheri will fight to obtain an equitable compensation for you.
 We’ve built a strong reputation representing people terribly injured in car accidents, making sure that those responsible pay you what you need, in order to get through the difficulties that they’re making you go through.
-If you’ve been hurt in an accident, or lost a loved one in a horrific crash, call our law office at (210) 239-9420.
+If you’ve been hurt in an accident, or lost a loved one in a horrific crash, Contact us online or call our law office at (210) 239-9420.

 Call Now For A Case Evaluation